Sorry, you need to enable JavaScript to visit this website.

 Youth parliament

-In Hungary the formation of Youth Parliament (Országos Diákparlament) established by the Goverment holds meetings every 2-3 years.
+In Hungary the formation of Youth Parliament (Országos Diákparlament) established by the Government holds meetings every 2-3 years.
 In the intervening years the National Student Council (Országos Diáktanács) meets.
-In addition, there are other grassroots initiatives, actions and various formations.
-The individual formations are listed below.
+Beyond that there are other grassroots initiatives, actions and different formations.
+Individual formations are listed below.

 National Youth Parliament

-The Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről) states, that the Minister Responsible for Education (currently the State Secretary Responsible for Public Education) has the main task of convening the Youth Parliament.
+The Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről) states, that the State Secretary Responsible for Public Education (in the Ministry of Interior) has the main task of convening the Youth Parliament.
+The state secretary convenes the Youth Parliament every other year.
+The plenary sessions of the National Student Council operate between the two sessions of the National Youth Parliament.

 Composition